-For those who like live performances there are a dozen+ venues for a great variety of presentations: ASU Gammage Theater, Orpheum Theatre, Herberger Theater, Phoenix Theater, Arizona Theater Company, Nearly Naked Theater (not a riske’ as it sounds), Symphony Hall (602-534-5600), Tempe Center for the Arts, Scottsdale Center for the Performing Arts … and others.
+For those who like live performances there are a dozen+ venues for a great variety of presentations: ASU Gammage Theater, Orpheum Theatre, Herberger Theater, Phoenix Theater, Arizona Theater Company, Nearly Naked Theater (not as riske’ as it sounds), Symphony Hall (602-534-5600), Tempe Center for the Arts, Scottsdale Center for the Performing Arts … and others.

 Uncommon for even big cities, there are five major-league sports teams here … NFL football, MLB baseball, NBA basketball, NHL ice hockey, and WNBA basketball.
-There are two or more pro-sports seasons in progress here all the time.
+There are two or more pro-sports seasons in progress here all the times.

 🌳 Desert Botanical Garden